bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

   const question = payload?.question ??
 "Tell us what you think of Huddles";

   // Use `requestFeedback` to create "Send feedback" buttons easily for specific
-  // features.
+  // flags.
 This is not related to `track` and you can call them individually. requestFeedback({ title: question });
 }

-// `track` just calls `reflagClient.track(<flagKey>)` to send an event using the same feature key
+// `track` just calls `reflagClient.track(<flagKey>)` to send an event using the same flag key
 // You can also use `track` on the client directly to send any custom event. reflagClient.track("huddle");